Get Mean: Production

 Producer and Actor Tony Anthony had made the decision to shake up his character after not being sure where else to go with them by putting them in a strange land, noting that it had to be "off the wall" to not only surprise people, but to fit with his character.
 Putting The Stranger out of his element, having him only be driven by money would fit his motivations and interests well.
 Anthony was also concerned with Spaghetti Westerns becoming stale and audiences no longer taking interest in them.
 Anthony stated that he wasn't at all interested in historical accuracy, and just wanted to put The Stranger in a strange land, choosing old Spain.

 Co-writer and Actor Lloyd Battista convinced Anthony to let him play a hunchback in the style of King Richard, due to Battista's love of the character, and the writings of Shakespeare.

 Director Ferdinando Baldi used his previous experience as a college professor with an expertise in famous battles to shoot the battle between the Barbarians and the Moors.
 Previously, Baldi had worked on Ben Hur, directing action sequences within the film.
 Due to budget restraints, the battle scenes were shot using the same horses and the same actors, changing costumes in between takes.

 Anthony was able to start filming with $50,000 of his own money, eventually taking a loan of another $50,000 from Baldi to finance the film.

 Get Mean was filmed on location in Spain in the spring of 1975, with the western ghost town being shot at Mini Hollywood.
 The castle used for the film was Alcazaba of Almería, in southern Spain, and the site of the Trials of Death was shot in the Royal Site of San Lorenzo de El Escorial.

 Despite being shot in, and heavily featuring the country of Spain, the film was never theatrically released there.
 The film was released in 1975 in the United States by Cee Note, and released in the United Kingdom in 1978 by Ember Films, under the title Vengeance of the Barbarians.
 The film's theatrical cut was several minutes shorter, and cut against Tony Anthony's wishes.
 The Blu-ray release from Blue Underground restores the cut footage, and offers the film as a restored director's cut.

-The film's theatrical run grossed $10 million dollars, and Anthony, as the producer of the film, had plans to take his "Stranger" character to other locales around the world, with the hopes of filming in places China and Africa, creating a successful franchise.
+The film's theatrical run grossed $10 million, and Anthony, as the producer of the film, had plans to take his "Stranger" character to other locales around the world, with the hopes of filming in places China and Africa, creating a successful franchise.
 Get Mean became the final film featuring The Stranger.